-You can click to enable the POP for mail that arrives from now on, so when you add Gmail to iPhone as POP other than IMAP, your iPhone should not download existing emails from your Google account.
+You can click to enable the POP for mail that arrives from now on, so when you add Gmail to iPhone as POP other than IMAP, your iPhone should Not download existing emails from Gmail.

 However by setting up email as POP, you may actually download more content onto your cellphone in the long run, as it will download a whole copy of your emails from web mail server.
+Thus you need to delete emails regularly on iPhone if you want to save more storage space for other data.
 Unlike the IMAP protocol, each time you open an email, it will contact the email server to download the whole message, it save only a small part of the email on your local device.

 POP mails on mobile will not be in sync with your email account on the mail server.
 You can delete any read emails on your iPhone while leave the copy on mail server intact.